 How can we account for this momentous transformation of the world's population?
 Have demographic transitions changed in speed and shape over time?
-Was Great Britain's transition similar to the ongoing transition in Uganda, or are these two inherently different?
+Were the transitions of the 18th and 19th centuries in Western Europe similar to the ongoing transitions in Sub-Saharan Africa, or are these two inherently different?
 What mechanisms explain the timing of the demographic transition?
 And what is the link between demographic transformation and economic development?